dd32/td-gh-ex/readme.txt

 Post titles are restricted to one line displayed in order to maintain a consistent appearance throughout the website.

 Please note: When setting up widgets - you need to specify a title for each widget, in order for it to appear.
+In particular for the Search Widget - this widget does not have a title by default - so you will need to specify this (i.e. type in a title for this widget such as "Search").

 This theme is free for both personal and commercial use.